ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 For the Sample Application, we will deploy the S3 bucket and DynamoDB table to store the Terraform state and lock the state respectively.

+The Terraform code used to provision these resources can be found in the [`create-backend`](../deploy/create-backend) directory.

 > [!CAUTION]
 > If you are deploying the application locally rather than via GitHub Actions, make sure to initialise the Terraform